tiagoluis12/nasa-api-project/README.md

 # NASA Explorer

 NASA Explorer is a full-stack web application that allows users to explore NASA's vast collection of space-related media.
-This project is part of the coding challenge made by Bouncer Insights.
+This project is part of the coding challenge made by Bounce Insights.

 ## Table of Contents